simonmichael/shelltestrunner/README.md

 $ shelltest tests -- -targs -j8 -o1 --hide
 ````
 <a name="note2"><small><sup>2</sup>
-A test's name is the name of the file where it was defined plus its sequence number within the file.
+A test's name is what you see when running tests, ie the file name plus the sequence number within the file.
 </small></a>

 ## Contributing